KygoSkyrus/skychat/NOTES.md

 - [done]add custom attribute in emoji picker
 - [done]add a layer to close the emoji picker

+- apply confimation modal on
+  - [x] logout
+  - [x] privacy
+  - [x] block
+  - [ ] delete connection
+  - [ ] exit group
+  - [ ] clear chat
+  - [ ] remove memeber
+  - [ ] decline request

+- change the close btn of modals to arrow and name of modal
 - fix the toast position since overall width of chatbody is increased {try putting at bottom center}
 - on every modal we have created a state in parent from where the modal will be publised,,, we did this to control visisibility,, this way the parent component itself renders when this state toggles as well as the child,, but what if we dispatch an action from parent,,, and get the state in child only, than maybe we will be able to save parent to rerender,, and from child componnet we can return null if the state is false and the child if its true
 - need to have overlay for few modals(block,entity,editavatar,theme), so that the specific modal is closed,, now whats happening is that if you close editavatar modal than it will close the usermodal too,bcz its using usermodal's overlay,, same with blocked connection modal.. if the above modal approcah is implemented than we can hve[.... maybe not...how will be configure that which modal is supposed to be closeD???9-sol,,, do what is done in confirmation modal]
+- all the state which are being passed to child ,, can be converted in redux state, for eg,, selectedUserToChat and setSelectedUserToChat,, this can be moved to redux as its widely used

 - need to check and optimize chatbox componnet